HariSekhon/Knowledge-Base/travel.md

 Bring your travel adapter because there's Wifi and plugs by the tables.

 [Restaurant Cafe La Playa](https://maps.app.goo.gl/Lrep4uahqy88cERR6) - cash only but great Moroccan food, prices and service, with a very comfortable upstairs lounge area and wifi.
-I recommend the Tangine with beef and prunes, the Moroccan salad (side) and the lentils starters.
+I recommend the Tajine with beef and prunes, the Moroccan salad (side) and the lentils starters.
 The bread is home made and very good too, fresh squeezed juices are both well priced and good sizes.
 Wifi and plugs available upstairs, and if you site on one end youhave an open window view of the sea.